ai/evil-blocks/README.md

 ## Blocks Communications

 Blocks should communicate via custom jQuery events.
-You can bind an event listener to a block node with `"on events"` method:
+You can bind an event listener to a block node with `on events` method:

 ```coffee
 evil.block '@@slideshow',